- ECTS credits10

 Forms of Assessment

-The course is assessed by a final 4-hour written examination, which must be completed in Spanish.
+The form of assesment is a 6-hour written examination at home.
+The written examination must be completed in Spanish.
 The exam is digital.

 Examination Support Material